This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Choose healthy fats.
 Choose healthy fats such as polyunsaturated and monounsaturated fats in place of unhealthy fats.
 Healthy fats are found in vegetable oils such as soybean, corn, canola, olive, and sunflower oil.
 Unhealthy fats are saturated fats, trans fats, and cholesterol.
 Unhealthy fats are found in shortening, butter, stick margarine, and animal fat.

-- Limit alcohol.
+- Ask your healthcare provider if alcohol is safe for you and how much is safe for you.
 If you choose to drink alcohol, drink it with meals.
 When you drink alcohol on an empty stomach, your blood sugar may fall to a low level.
-Women should limit alcohol to 1 drink a day.
-Men should limit alcohol to 2 drinks a day.
-A serving of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.